Law Of Attraction Success Story: My Story… By Pauline Giles

 From now on, my saying will be ‘ ALWAYS look at the POSITIVES and the negatives will fade away……… want you all to write this somewhere so that when something crops up in your life that is out of your control, you can take the positives out of it and feel happy again.
 Glass half full girls……. always x x x x Pauline

-6 days later I went into hospital and had lymph nodes removed.
+6 days later I went to the hospital and had lymph nodes removed.
 The good news was they contained no cancer so a mastectomy would be required.

-I smiled and said “Hell that’s not bad” the surgeon looked at me and said “Pauline, I have just told you you have breast cancer, how can that not be bad?”
+I smiled and said “Hell that’s not bad” the surgeon looked at me and said, “Pauline, I have just told you that you have breast cancer, how can that not be bad?”

-The surgery was 7 hours; I came round from the anaesthetic quickly and was starving!
+The surgery was 7 hours; I came round from the anesthetic quickly and was starving!
 Once back on the ward I was on the phone telling everyone I was okay.
-The anaesthetist appeared and stood at the end of my bed frowning – “What the hell are you doing?”
+The anesthetist appeared and stood at the end of my bed frowning – “What the hell are you doing?”